Item Number: #SS-04

 The Individual Salts are the smallest salt servers in the Fostoria American pattern.
 A larger Table Salt Dip was made around 1925, and it is an extremely rare piece to find.
 According to custom, these larger Table Salt receptacles would sit on the table – and from there the salt would be retrieved into the smaller Individual Salt dishes (which are only about 1″ high).

 As a convenience, there are little salt spoons that one can buy to use with the Individual Salts, and it proves to be a tidy and elegant way to serve the seasoning.
-The salt spoons; however, were not made by Fostoria Glass.
-Any small and/or vintage salt spoon should work nicely (as pictured here).
-Many people today aren’t even aware salt used to be served this way.
-I think it is a precious tradition, and worthy of continuing.
+Salt spoons; however, were not produced by Fostoria Glass for the American pattern.
+Any small and/or vintage salt spoon should work nicely.

 Please click the following sponsored link for available Individual Salt dishes on eBay.